Schizo (1976 film): Casting

 Lynne Frederick had known director Pete Walker since she was 14 years old (her mother Iris was a friend and co-worker of Walker's).
 However, Schizo is the only film that they worked on together.

 Frederick started work on the film just days after wrapping on Voyage of the Damned (1976).
 When Frederick was cast, Walker was under the impression that she still had her trademark long hair.
 Unbeknownst to him, Frederick had cut it short for her previous role in Voyage of the Damned.

 Filming

 The film was shot on location in Newcastle upon Tyne and London, England.

 Due to the film's low budget, many of Frederick's clothes came from her own personal wardrobe.
 Frederick had worn many of these outfits the previous year in A Long Return (1975).

 Release

 The film was release in the US on 7 December 1977.

 Censorship

-According to Kino Lorber —the film's distributor—, the British Board of Film Classification ordered the cutting of more than a minute of footage from the theatrical release of Schizo in England.
+According to Kino Lorber —the film's distributor—, the British Board of Film Classification ordered the cutting of more than a minute of footage from the theatrical release of Schizo in the United Kingdom.